 Do I need to apply for financial aid?

 Yes.
 In order to receive Michigan Reconnect funding, students must have a completed Free Application for Federal Student Aid on file for the correct academic year.
-For Summer Semester 2021, a 2020-21 FAFSA is needed.
-For Fall Semester 2021, a 2021-22 FAFSA is needed.
+For the Fall 2022 semester, a 2022-2023 FAFSA is needed.

 What costs does Michigan Reconnect cover?

 The program covers Monroe County-resident tuition for billable contact hours, as well registration and technology fees.

 It does not cover lab fees, course fees, books and supplies.